privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/ci-pipeline.md

 ### Commit to Main Branch

-Each commit (i.e. a merged PR) to main branch trigger the pipeline.
+Each commit (i.e. a merged PR) to the main branch triggers the pipeline.
 The pipeline creates packages that can be deployed to any environment.
 Packages are uploaded to an artifact repository (e.g. npm).

 ![cicd-maci drawio-12](https://user-images.githubusercontent.com/1610146/183404579-8bcb76fe-34b6-4748-a5ae-e2e4b010bd86.png)

 ### Pull Request (PR)

 When a pull request has been created (or updated), it triggers the PR pipeline.
-It gives the reviewer confidence that the software works as expected with the introduced code change from the pull request.
+It gives the reviewer confidence that the software works as expected with the introduced code changes.

 ![cicd-maci drawio-9](https://user-images.githubusercontent.com/1610146/183391880-d3a20f29-2708-4d72-988d-4781c0396e48.png)